 Held in conjunction with the AGM is a director of coaching (DOC) meeting.
-Typically, the general meeting is in the morning, following the general meeting is lunch, then the DOC meeting.
 It is recommended that each club have representation at this meeting.

 WYSA Administrative Staff

 WYSA has a small, fulltime staff including an Executive Director, Director of Coaching, Associate Director of Coaching, Competitions Manager, and various Programs Administrators.
 The WYSA office is located in West Allis and regular business hours are Monday through Thursday, 8:00am to 4:00pm and Friday by appointment only.